open-component-model/ocm-spec/doc/01-model/07-extensions.md

 [A-Z][A-Z0-9-_]*
 ```

-The result of a signing is a structured data set wirth the following fields:
+The result of a signing is a structured data set with the following fields:

 - **`mediatype`** (required) *string*